Take some time out for your brain.

-We all take some time out to sort, sift, organise, and declutter our environments.
-But what about an environment that lives inside of us, that we sometimes don’t even realise needs a good clear out from time to time? our brains!
+We all take some time out to sort, sift, organise and declutter our environments.
+But what about the environment that lives inside of us, that we sometimes don’t even realise needs a good clear out from time to time?
+Our brains!

 “Did you know that the average human brain thinks around 70,000 thoughts a day?
 That is a lot of thinking!
 Those thoughts can be neutral, optimistic or pessimistic.”